JennaSys/replit_rtp_standalone/README.md

 Or you can just view the Replit repl [here](https://replit.com/@JennaSys/replitrtpstandalone).

-To generate the development JavaScript bundle, run `. ./build.sh` in the shell (note the leading dot!).
+To generate the development JavaScript bundle, run `. ./build.sh` in the shell (note the leading dots!).
+This may take a few minutes, so be patient.

 Running the repl afterwards will then serve up the generated JavaScript files with Flask.